lusouzadev/EnhancedMOTD/README.md

 * `"use_randomized_icons"`: A boolean either enabling or disabling the randomized icon feature.
 Defaults to `true`.

-* `"icons"`: A list of paths to server icons.
-Much like default server icons, they must be 64x64 PNG images.
+* `"icons"`: A list of paths to server icons or HTTPS URLs.
+Paths are relative to the server directory.
+URLs must use HTTPS protocol for security.
+All icons must be 64x64 PNG images.

 * `"log_when_loaded"`: A boolean telling whether to log for every reload.
 Off by default.